 Automation is a set of Triggers and Actions.
-It makes the integration of most processes possible - for instance, automations can perform Actions the moment a voice recording is completed, they create a ticket with every incoming or outgoing call, they trigger push notifications, etc.
+It facilitates the integration of numerous processes, allowing for various functionalities.
+For example, automations can execute actions immediately after a voice recording is finished, generate a ticket for each incoming or outgoing call, initiate push notifications, and more.

 Global Automations are called "global" because they apply to all processes that meet the parameters defined in the Automation.

-That sounds rather theoretical, but you already know what Automations are: in the last chapter we introduced you to our local Automations.
-They work similarly to global Automations.
-Check out this link, you'll see that we defined an Automation with the Action "Queue Leave" on a local call flow module.
+That sounds rather theoretical, but you already know what Automations are: in the last chapter we introduced you to one of our local Automation (with the Action "Queue Leave" on a local call flow module).

 Automations always follow the same setup: